syhorenko/buuts-case/README.md

         // First we try to make API call to fetch the most recent Locations and store them to DB
     - LocationDetailWorker // TODO: Add caching of the image (or saving to DB)
     - LocationsListRouter // TODO: LocationsList.DisplayedLocation should not contain latitude, longitude it should operate with id.
 When DB is implemented rework it.
+    - UNREACHABLE goal: remove all lint warnings or remove lint :-D